 College admission counseling groups can point you to additional resources if you are uncertain about specific exam sections like Math or Reading.

 5. Don’t panic!

 Finally, all college admission counseling experts agree that the most effective habit of all is staying calm while in a testing environment.

 Your mindset is why cramming for the test will only put you at a disadvantage.

 Feeling stressed leads to poor long-term retention, higher anxiety levels, and ultimately, lower test scores.

 On the other hand, if you follow proper study habits in advance, you will stay calm and feel confident; then, you are ready to take the test and do your best!

-So, instead of last-minute cramming the night before the exam, feel free for some downtime, and get a good night’s rest.
+So, instead of last-minute cramming the night before the exam, feel free for some downtime and get a good night’s rest.
 You deserve it.

 Whether you’re applying for a college on regular or rolling admissions, Empowerly has the most comprehensive college admission counseling services to help you achieve your college admissions goals.

 The counseling community will support you from finding your passion to getting accepted to the college of your dreams.
-Find the additional college counseling support you need, book a consultation now.
+Find the additional college counseling support you need, and book a consultation now.